galaxyproject/training-material/topics/climate/tutorials/panoply/tutorial.md

 >
 > 4. Rename Datasets
 >
->    As https://zenodo.org/record/3697454/files/blablabla is not a beautiful name and can give error for some tools, it is a good practice to change dataset name by something more meaningfull, here removing `https://zenodo.org/record/3697454/files/` PATH for example to obtain `ecv_1979.nc` and `ecv_2018.nc` respectively.
+>    As "https://zenodo.org/record/3697454/files/ecv_1979.nc" is not a beautiful name and can give errors for some tools, it is a good practice to change the dataset name by something more meaningfull.
+For example by removing `https://zenodo.org/record/3697454/files/` to obtain `ecv_1979.nc` and `ecv_2018.nc`, respectively.
 >
 >    {% include snippets/rename_dataset.md %}
 >